 The use of NSQIP has an overall positive effect on quality of care and appears to be a catalyst for quality improvement.
 A 2016 study using NSQIP data from 2006 to 2013 concluded that "participation in ACS NSQIP, for up to eight years, is associated with declining observed/expected ratios (improving performance).
+Further, NSQIP was found to be more robust and of high quality when comparing with using only morbidity and mortality rates.
+In 2008, Tennessee formed a 10-hospital Tennessee Surgical Quality Collaborative to share NSQIP surgical processes and outcome data.
+The Tennessee Surgical Quality Collaborative identified several areas of postoperative improvement from involvement in NSQIP over the two-year period of involvement.
+Additionally, a 2011 study compared the AHRQ Performance Safety Indicators performed on the NSQIP database experience of general and vascular surgical practices and concluded that AHRQ PSI was a poor performer of clinical outcomes when compared with NSQIP.
+Thus, participation in NSQIP was shown to be associated with improved outcomes for which the magnitude of improvement depended on the duration of participation.
+See Appendix D for more information on NSQIP in the MHS.

-Further, NSQIP was found to be more xi In general, the SCR is 1 full time equivalent (1.0 FTE) and the surgical champion is 0.1 FTE.
+$x^{i}$ In general, the SCR is 1 full time equivalent (1.0 FTE) and the surgical champion is 0.1 FTE.
 However, this varies by program and institution surgical volume.

-xii National Quality Forum.
+&lt;sup>xii National Quality Forum.
 This is a non-profit organization that is considered a gold-standard for health care quality measurement.